Best Anti-Ransomware 2023: TOP 5 Defenders Against Ransomware

-Every year, ransomware causes billions of dollars in damages around the world, making it easily the greatest malware threat to both private individuals and corporations.
-Like most other kinds of malware, ransomware conceals itself in executable programs or corrupt files on your computer.
+Every year, ransomware causes billions of dollars in damages worldwide, easily making it the greatest malware threat to both individuals and businesses.
+Like most other kinds of malware, ransomware hides on your computer either in executable programs or corrupted files, waiting for the best time to strike.

-Prevention is the best defense, and that starts with you, the individual user.
-If you think twice about opening email attachments from people you don't know, and regularly update your operating system and programs, you're already ahead of the game and better off than those who don't.
+Prevention is the best defense, and that starts with you.
+Think twice about opening email attachments from people you don't know and regularly update your operating system and programs to stay ahead of the game.

-For even more security, most antivirus suites have integrated anti-ransomware features.
-We assessed 11 of the leading antivirus programs for you and without further ado, present our Top 3 in terms of protection against ransomware.
+For even more security, most antivirus suites come with integrated anti-ransomware features.
+We assessed 15 of the leading antivirus programs and now present what we think are the five best ransomware defenders.

-Bitdefender was the overall winner of our evaluation, since the program does pretty much everything in terms of Internet security, without displaying any weaknesses.
-It affords excellent security, which is confirmed by independent test labs, has a sleek and customizable user interface, and offers bags of features to boot.
+Bitdefender came first in our evaluation since the program does nearly everything right when it comes to Internet security with few shortcomings.
+It serves as an excellent digital bodyguard, which is confirmed by the independent testing labs we consulted, has a sleek and customizable user interface, and offers plenty of features.

-Alongside more extravagant extras like a VPN and password manager, Bitdefender also provides multi-level protection against ransomware.
-For example, you'll receive a notification if an encryption attempt of your files has been ascertained.
-Bitdefender also creates automatic backups of your files and removes ransomware from your system once it has been identified.
+Alongside more extravagant extras like a VPN and password manager, the software also provides multi-level protection against ransomware.
+For example, you'll receive a notification whenever it notices an attempt to encrypt your files.
+Bitdefender also creates automatic backups of your files and removes ransomware from your system as soon as it's identified.

 Excellent user interface with customizable quick actions